Griffon26/taserver/docs/user_manual/joining_goty_servers.md

 # Joining GOTY servers

-Because of the drastic differences between GOTY and OOTB, TAMods is required for playing in GOTY mode.
+Because of the drastic differences between GOTY and OOTB, TAMods is required on the client side for playing in GOTY mode.
 The instructions below explain where to get it and how to use it.

 1) Make sure you have a recent version of the Tribes launcher installed (Version 1.0.4 or above).
    The download can be found here. https://github.com/mcoot/TribesLauncher/releases

 2) Open your Tribes Launcher and click "Configure Launcher" near the top.

-    a) Under "Log In Server" click "Custom" and enter `18.197.240.229` in the login server host field.
+    a) Under "Log In Server" select "Unofficial"

-    b) Uncheck “Launch via Steam”
+    b) Uncheck "Launch via Steam"

-    c) Click Save.
+    c) Click Save

 3) If the button in the bottom right says "Update TAMods" then click it to update.